plncmm/acm_health_msen/README.md

 Multiple Single Entity architecture files:

 1. Request credentials from authors to obtain data from the MINIO object repository.
 Write to the following email: pln@cmm.uchile.cl
-2. Execute the following code by entering the credentials:
+2. Execute the following code in the data directory by entering the credentials:

 `python msen_data.py --server minio.cmm.uchile.cl --access_key your_username --secret_key your_pass --types Disease Finding Abbreviation Medication Body_Part Family_Member Procedure`.
 Files will be located in the wl_files folder.